Skip to content

 Option 2: During Transformation (dbt)

-The most common approach is to apply tags during dbt model builds using post-hooks.
+A common approach is to apply tags during dbt model builds using post-hooks.
 This works well when your transformation layer is the primary interface for data consumers.

 Snowcap Macros